-The federal government website allows for only 10 Investment Justifications (or IJs) with an unlimited number of projects assigned to them.
+The federal government website allows for only 11 Investment Justifications (or IJs) with an unlimited number of projects assigned to them.
 Therefore, all proposals submitted through WebGrants will have an IJ number and then later be assigned a project number by UASI Management Team staff.
-As described above, the first five IJs are assigned by the federal government.
-The next four (IJs 6-9) are available for use by the Bay Area UASI (IJ 10 is assigned to the State of CA projects).
+As described above, the IJs 1-5 and 11 are assigned by the federal government.
 When preparing your application, first determine the appropriate IJ number.
 Below is the list of IJs with a brief description and samples to assist in the selection.
 Please review them to assist in determining which IJ description is the best fit.

-New for 2022: IJs 1-5 are for National Priority Projects only and will be separately reviewed by DHS for effectiveness.
-Similar to FY21, the federal government has allocated required percentages to FY22 projects.
-Three of the projects are worth 5% each (IJs 1, 2, and 4) with the remaining two projects (IJs 3 and 5) worth 7.5% each for a total of 30% of the grant award.
-Described below are the National Priority Projects identified in FY 21.
-While it is unknown what, if any, special project types may be imposed in FY 22, Working groups identified in the description of these IJs will be asked to develop projects that MAY be used in the FY 22 grant application.
+IJs 1-5 and 11 are for National Priority Area projects only and will be separately reviewed by DHS for effectiveness.
+Like in FY21-22, the federal government has allocated required percentages to FY23 projects.
+Five of the six projects have a minimum spending threshold of 3% each (IJs 1, 2, 4, 5 and 11) with the remaining project (IJ 3) not having a minimum threshold for a total of 30% of the grant award.
+Described below are the National Priority Area projects identified in FY 23.
+It is unknown what, if any, special project types may be imposed in FY 24, but we will operate under the assumption that it will be the same as FY23.

-IJ 1: National Priority - Enhance Information and Intelligence Sharing/Fusion Center
+IJ 1: Enhancing Information and Intelligence Sharing / Fusion Center Only (National Priority Area)

 This project is for fusion centers only and is provided for information purposes.

 This Investment will be provided by the NCRIC.
 Sample NCRIC projects include: